The BC Court of Appeal has upheld the right of a strata corporation to limit rentals in a condo building.

-Read the full article over at the CBC.
+Read the full article in the Globe and Mail.

 Here are a few recent links to kick off the chat: